gigstada/forkquire/README.md

 ## Usage

 You can use forkquire like you use require to load modules that export a function.
-This is meant to be used whe you have a slow or resource-intensive function you want to run in a separate process for better performance or parallelizability.
+This is meant to be used when you have a slow or resource-intensive function you want to run in a separate process for better performance or parallelizability.
 Here's an example of how you might do that:

 **count-to-x.js**
 ```javascript